6 Worst-Selling Car Models of 2018

 4. Chrysler 200

-The “least financially rewarding” project that the company has carried out—This was how Chrysler described its 200 when it decided to pull the plug on it.
-Fiat Chrysler Automobiles launched Chrysler 200 almost at the same time as its Dodge Dart, but the underperformance quickly and was a major loss for Chrysler.
+The “least financially rewarding” project that the company has carried out—this was how Chrysler described its 200 when it decided to pull the plug on it.
+Fiat Chrysler Automobiles launched Chrysler 200 almost at the same time as its Dodge Dart, but the underperformance was noticed very quickly and was a major loss for Chrysler.

 5. Nissan Quest

 The end of minivans became imminent when sales of Nissan Quest turned sour.
-An analysis of the market’s prevailing sentiment can indicate that most car owners currently prefer more spacious vehicles—such as SUVs.
+An analysis of the market’s prevailing sentiment indicates that most car owners currently prefer more spacious vehicles—such as SUVs.

 “Most car owners currently prefer more spacious vehicles—the likes of SUVs.”